-Bedroom Size "As-Is" Price Point "Rehabilitated" Vacant Homes
+Bedroom Size Size (sq ft) Price Point Price Point

+"As-Is" "Rehabilitated"

+Occupied Homes Vacant Homes

 Two-Bedroom 585 \$22,000 \$52,000

 Three-Bedroom 725 \$25,000 \$65,000

 Four-Bedroom 845 \$30,000 \$78,000

 Obtaining financing for the home is a responsibility of the buyer.
 Eligible homeowners have the option of utilizing the traditional financial institutions, the USDA Rural Development Program, or and any other Local or Federal programs that they may be eligible to obtain mortgage financing.
 In addition, families have the option to do a cash purchase.
 For any sale transaction, the Head of Household must be lease compliant and not owe rent.